alexwlchan/alexwlchan.net/src/_drafts/big-pdf.md

 It quickly became apparent why nobody writes PDFs by hand -- it got very fiddly to redo all the lookup tables!
 But I'm glad I did it; manipulating all the PDF objects and their references really helped me feel like I understand the basic model of PDFs.
-I opened some "real" PDFs created by other apps, and they have many more objects and types of object -- but I could at least follow some of what's going on.
+I opened some "real" PDFs created by other apps, and they have many more objects and types of object -- but now I could at least follow some of what's going on.

-So now I have this newfound ability to edit PDFs by hand, how can I create monstrously big ones?
+With this newfound ability to edit PDFs by hand, how can I create monstrously big ones?

 ## Changing the page size: /MediaBox and /UserUnit